toraritte/software-licensing-a-primer/README.md

 # Contribution guidelines

 Feel free to submit a pull request, if you find any typos or untrue statements, disagree with phrasing or have any suggestions for improvement.

-If you make edits, please take into consideration that the proposal uses [Pandoc's markdown](https://pandoc.org/MANUAL.html) format.
-Thank you!
+The document uses [Pandoc's markdown](https://pandoc.org/MANUAL.html) format, but I was trying to keep to the standards.
+The [build script](dependencies/build-github-page) always has the lates commands to generate the HTML output.

-[`./dependencies`](dependencies/) holds files that [`pandoc`](http://pandoc.org/) uses to generate HTML output (among others).
-It also contains a [build script](dependencies/build-github-page) to build the [projects Github page](https://toraritte.github.io/software-licensing-primer/).
+[`./dependencies`](dependencies/) holds files that the [build script](dependencies/build-github-page) uses in its arguments to build the [projects Github page](https://toraritte.github.io/software-licensing-primer/).

 [`./scratchpad`](scratchpad/) contains notes and other resources waiting to be incorporated.